The order you create in your environment is a reflection of the orderliness

-Now take what you "no longer need" and send it on its way - to the garbage or a thrift store or charity or to someone you know who could "use" the item.
+Now take what you "no longer need" , bless it, thank it for serving you and send it on its way - to the garbage or a thrift store or charity or to someone you know who could "use" the item.
 Let trunk of your car to serve as temporary storage and make frequent stops to drop off items, pass along to a friend or take to the dump.

 Once you set up this easy pattern to establish order, it's just a matter of taking the time to engage in the process.
 To avoid being overwhelmed by this experience, start with a drawer or your clothing - something small - just engage in the process and you will begin moving your space and your mind towards purity.
 This will help you think more clearly today and spend less time looking for things, thus avoiding frustration.
 Your mind will begin to find a new sense of order that will support your internal state of peace during meditation.